Skip to main content

 # # #

-USITC Institutes Section 337 Investigation of Certain Electronic Devices, Including Mobile Phones, Tablet Computers, and Components Thereof
+USITC Institutes Section 337 Investigation of Certain Semiconductor Devices and Consumer Audiovisual Products Containing Same

-The investigation is based on a complaint filed by Nokia Technologies Oy of Espoo, Finland, on December 22, 2016.
-The complaint alleges violations of section 337 of the Tariff Act of 1930 in the importation into the United States and sale of certain electronic devices, including mobile phones, tablet computers, and components thereof that allegedly infringe patents asserted by the complainant.
-The complainant requests that the USITC issue a limited exclusion order and a cease and desist order.
+The investigation is based on a complaint filed by Broadcom Corporation of Irvine, CA, on March 7, 2017.
+The complaint alleges violations of section 337 of the Tariff Act of 1930 in the importation into the United States and sale of certain semiconductor devices and consumer audiovisual products containing same that allegedly infringe patents asserted by the complainant.
+The complainant requests that the USITC issue a limited exclusion order and cease and desist orders.

 The USITC will make a final determination in the investigation at the earliest practicable time.
 Within 45 days after institution of the investigation, the USITC will set a target date for completing the investigation.
 USITC remedial orders in section 337 cases are effective when issued and become final 60 days after issuance unless disapproved for policy reasons by the U.S. Trade Representative within that 60-day period.